Blog Articles

 Tahlequah Tracks: J.T.
 Nickel Family Nature & Wildlife Preserve

 Some of the of the least-known and most beloved hikes in the Tahlequah area are located at the J.T.
 Nickel Family & Wildlife Preserve fifteen to twenty minutes from Downtown Tahlequah.
 The Nickel Preserve has three trails totaling nearly four miles of total distance through a variety of ecosystems including forest, wetlands, and grasslands.
-Trails Keep Reading
+Trails at the Nickel Preserve are easy to moderate in difficulty and the short distance makes them a fantastic addition to a scenic drive through Cherokee County.
+The Preserve is managed by the Nature Conservancy and is well-kept throughout all seasons.
+Trail maps and conservancy literature… Keep Reading

 • Trail Run and Bike Ride a Regional Favorite in Tahlequah, OK